 Master’s Degree in Organizational Behavior

-The Organizational Behavior master’s degree program in Fresno emphasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
+The Organizational Behavior master’s degree program in San Francisco and Fresno emphasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
 Courses focus on approaches to managerial skill development, emphasizing the “human side” of enterprise and the behavioral aspects of managing change.

-Students acquire knowledge and skills applicable to management practices, theory and systems, ethics, organizational social responsibility, leadership, conflict management, employee engagement, and interventions for assisting in organizational change and development.
+Students acquire knowledge and skills applicable to management practices, theory and systems, ethics, organizational social responsibility, leadership, conflict management, employee engagement, team development, interventions for assisting in organizational change, and development.

 The course schedule is designed for professional adult learners and is accessible to adults with multiple responsibilities.
 Courses are offered once a month in a weekend format on Friday evening, Saturday and Sunday.
 The intensive weekend format makes it possible for students to attend from locations other than California and the greater San Joaquin Valley.

 Student access faculty local to their campus and also the Organizational Psychology faculty at other campuses.
 Faculty bring a breadth of professional experience as coaches and consultants into the classroom.
 Read more about our faculty here.

 Distinguished guest faculty provide an opportunity for students to interact with practitioners and authors in the field.
 Some distinguished guests have included: Richard Axelrod, William Bernstein, David Campbell, David Caruso, Arthur Freedman, Barry Johnson, Judith Katz, Frederick Miller, Barbara Mink, Jerry Perlmutter, Edie Seashore and Christopher Worley.